mol-format/mol-specs/README.md

 In the new world of LLMs and agents, markdown has become a goto format for describing things.
 Sometimes it's nice to stay in the format for storing structured data, configurations and more.

-MOL is also a bit easier and friendlier to edit than other markdowns such as JSON.
+MOL is also a bit easier and friendlier to edit than other formats such as JSON.
 And there is more than one way to express the same object.
-This makes MOL looser and less prone to parsing errors.
+This makes MOL looser and less prone to parsing errors, especially when coming from a LLM model.

+Quick Installs:
+- JS/TS: ```npm install mol-format```
+- Rust: ```cargo install serde_mol```
+- .net: ```dotnet add package Mol.Format```

 ## Example